Welcome to the EastSide Arts Alliance & Cultural Center!

 We are an organization of Third World artists, cultural workers, and community organizers of color committed to working in the San Antonio and other Oakland neighborhoods to support a creative environment that improves the quality of life for our communities and advocates for progressive, systemic social change.

-The Eastside Cultural Center venue and office is closed until April 7 or lifting of the Shelter in Place order
+The Eastside Cultural Center venue and office is closed until the lifting of Shelter in Place

 Community resources during the COVID-19 crisis

 The City of Oakland is working hard to serve the needs of the Oakland community and workforce during the COVID-19 crisis.
 Please check below outlining resources available to support businesses and workers impacted by COVID-19.

 Cultural Funding Coordinator Cultural Affairs Division